Perspective | Trump’s First Amendment rights don’t matter for his impeachment trial

 There is indeed a high threshold for establishing that someone has crossed the line into speech subject to criminal prosecution.
 Scholars disagree about whether Trump did so.
 But this debate misses the point: Government officials can be impeached and removed for speech that is not criminal.
 The First Amendment protects private citizens against criminal and civil sanctions for a wide range of speech.
 But it doesn’t protect government officials against impeachment and conviction.

-Under current Supreme Court precedent, lower-level government employees have some significant protection against being fired because of their political views and speech.
+Under Supreme Court precedent, lower-level government employees have some significant protection against being fired because of their political views and speech.
 But the court has also made clear that higher-level policymaking employees enjoy no such protection.
 Indeed, high-ranking officials get fired because of their political speech all the time.
 Trump himself fired numerous subordinates because they expressed views he didn’t like (such as Christopher Krebs, a cybersecurity official who said the presidential election was not marked by fraud).
 Similarly, administrations of both parties routinely refuse to appoint people to public office whose views they disapprove of, and voters routinely refuse to support candidates for such reasons.

 If presidents could only be impeached if their speech crossed the line into illegality, absurd consequences would follow.
 For example, Congress could not impeach and remove a president who openly proclaimed his intention to turn the United States into a communist or fascist dictatorship.
 Congress.
 After all, speech advocating despotism is protected against criminal punishment by the First Amendment if uttered by a private citizen.